46elks/praktik-apiskolan/README.md

 - pug-cli 1.0.0-alpha6

-Make sure you install all dependencies before working with this repository, to ensure that everything will work as intended.
+Make sure you install all dependencies before working with this repository to ensure that everything will work as intended.

 ## Working with Pug